Mingulay Boat Song

 The "Mingulay Boat Song" is a song written by Sir Hugh S. Roberton (1874–1952) in the 1930s.
 The melody is described in Roberton's Songs of the Isles as a traditional Gaelic tune, probably titled "Lochaber".
 The tune was part of an old Gaelic song, "Òran na Comhachaig" (the 'Creag Ghuanach' portion); from Brae Lochaber.
 The song describes fishermen sailing homeward to the isle of Mingulay where their families wait.

 Lyrics

 Roberton's lyrics are as follows:

-Alternative lyrics

-Later performers have adapted the song via folk process, with alterations to Roberton's lyrics.
-For example:

-The McCalmans sang their own version on the 1973 album An Audience with the McCalmans.

-The Corries, among the best known performers of the song, used the following words:

-The Longest Johns adapted the lyrics on their album Between Wind And Water: